jmcrego/MiNMT/README.md

 -batch_type sentences
 ```

-Option -format is used to specify the fields output for every example (TAB-separated):
+Option -format specifies the fields to output for every example (TAB-separated):
 ```
 [i] index in test set (sentences are sorted to minimize padding) [n] rank in n-best